thirumurthis/Learnings/K8s/SettingUp_Kubectl_autoCompletion_in_GitBash.md

 ![image](https://user-images.githubusercontent.com/6425536/192128283-3cbe7897-a182-4f74-a0e8-8cee2df1f4d8.png)

- - Now with the Git Bash opened in Windows terminal lets try to see which context is set to default in `kubeconfig`.
+ - Once the Git Bash is opened in Windows terminal, lets try `kubectl` command to list the context from `kubeconfig`.
-- To list the context use `$ kubectl config get-contexts`, in my case I had multiple context.
-Refer snapshot below
+- Command to list the context is `kubectl config get-contexts`, I had multiple context, refer snapshot below

 ![image](https://user-images.githubusercontent.com/6425536/192130241-0b84b744-8407-4080-8299-dba2ce4a0a17.png)

 ### Instruction to set Kubectl alias and auto completion feature

+- I am setting up the kubectl alias as k
  - Navigate to `C:\Program Files\Git\etc\profile.d` in windows
  - Open the `alias.sh` file and update the below contents to the bottom of the file